 Statistics show that within five years of starting up, more than half of the new businesses will fail.
 So you need to value your mentors and advisors and seek their help.
 It is near impossible for one person on their own to possess all the skills, experience, knowledge and perspective necessary to deal with every business roadblock that will appear.

-To operate a successful business you will need to be aware of your sales, gross margins, cash flow, profits, and the metrics relevant to your business.
+For efficient business operations you will need to be aware of your sales, gross margins, financial projections, cash flow, profits, and the metrics relevant to your business.
 No doubt there will be random decisions made but if you’re aware of exactly where you are with your figures, the decision will be the correct one.

 Search out places where costs can be cut, don’t miss out by avoiding tools such as social media and email marketing.
 There are great ways to drive your message home rather than opting for traditional advertising which costs so much more.